mayankk2308/mkdatadetector/README.md

 For given `textBodies`, the `dataDetectorService` returns an array of `[DateAnalysisResult]` objects.

 The extraction process is uniform for other types of data features such as phone numbers, addresses, links, and more.

-For more complex extractions - such as requests for addresses and transit details, the returned data is of type `[String : String]`.
-For convenience, `Address` and `Transit` structures with the associated keys are provided for easy access.
-For example, to access the zip-code in an extracted address, simply use the key `Address.zip`.

 ### Additional Capabilities